 The SQL Server Browser service is uninstalled when the last instance of SQL Server is removed.

 SQL Server Browser can be started from the command prompt for troubleshooting, by using the -c switch:

 Setup configures SQL Server Browser to use the account selected for services during setup.
-Other possible accounts include the following:
+Other possible accounts include:

 Hiding SQL Server

 To communicate with the SQL Server Browser service on a server behind a firewall, open UDP port 1434, in addition to the TCP port used by SQL Server (e.g., 1433).
-For information about working with a firewall, see "How to: Configure a Firewall for SQL Server Access" in SQL Server Books Online.
+For information about working with a firewall, see Configure the Windows Firewall to Allow SQL Server Access.

 Learn more about related concepts in the following articles: